Permafrost/Tundra/SERVICES.md

   * `create` will throw an exception if the file already exists.
   * `write` will overwrite the file with the given content if it already exists.
+* `$file.buffer.size` is an optional size in bytes to use when buffering the data being copied in memory.

 ---